 A common economic situation that gives rise to a dynamic mechanism design problem is the repeated sales problem where the buyer is unsure about his future valuation for the good.
 Examples of such situations are gym membership and phone contracts.
 At any given point in time the buyer knows how much he values making a call or going to the gym, but he might only have a probabilistic assessment on how much he values the service tomorrow or a year in the future.
 Usually, it is harder for the buyer to assess how much he values the good at times that are further in the future.
-Mathematically this uncertainty about future valuations can be captured by modelling the buyers valuation as a stochastic process.
+Mathematically this uncertainty about future valuations can be captured by modelling the buyer's valuation as a stochastic process.

-From the point of view of the seller the question arises whether the uncertainty of the buyer can be used to increase profits by using a dynamic contract.
-In reality a variety of dynamic contracts are used, for example for gym memberships and mobile phone contracts, as documented in DellaVigna and Malmendier (2006) or Grubb and Osborne (2015):
+From the point of view of the seller the question arises whether the uncertainty of the buyer can be used to increase revenues by using a dynamic contract.
+A variety of dynamic contracts are used, for example for gym memberships and mobile phone contracts, as documented in DellaVigna and Malmendier (2006) or Grubb and Osborne (2015):

-- 1. Flatrates where the buyer only pays a fixed fee regardless of his consumption. - 2.
-Two-part tariffs where the buyer selects from a menu a fixed fee and a price of consumption.
-He pays the fixed fee independent of his level of consumption.
-In addition the buyer has to pay for his consumption.
-Tariffs with higher fixed fees feature lower prices of consumption. - 3.
-Two-part tariffs where the buyer selects from a menu a fixed fee and a corresponding amount of free consumption units.
-He pays the fixed fee independent of his consumption.
-In addition the buyer has to pay for his consumption if it exceeds the given threshold.
-Tariffs with higher fixed fees feature higher amounts of free consumption.

-4. Leasing contracts where the buyer selects the length of the lease term and the price charged per unit of time.
+- 1. Flat Rates in which the buyer only pays a fixed fee regardless of his level consumption; - 2.
+Two-Part Tariffs in which the buyer selects from a menu a fixed fee and a price of consumption.
+He pays the fixed fee independent of his level of consumption and a unit price for the realized consumption level.
+Tariffs with higher fixed fees feature lower unit prices of consumption - 3.
+Leasing Contracts in which the buyer selects the length of the lease term and the price charged per unit of time.

 While those dynamic contracts can be observed in a wide range of situations, their theoretical properties, surprisingly, have not been widely analyzed.
-Using a dynamic mechanism design perspective, we can explain why and under what circumstances these specific features of dynamic contracts and consumption plans might be offered.

-For the purpose of this section, we assume that $u^{i}(t, x{t}^{i}) = x{t}^{i}$ for all i and t{i} , and the flow utility of the agent is described by
+Using a dynamic mechanism design perspective, we can explain why and under what circumstances these specific (and other) features of dynamic contracts and consumption plans might be offered.
+For the purpose of this section, we consider a single buyer, and hence omit the superscript i.
+We assume that $u(t, x_t) = x_t$ for all t, and the flow utility of the agent is described by and hence $v_t$ immediately represents the willingness-to-pay of the agent in period t.

-$$v_t \cdot x_t - p_t$$ .
+$$v_t \cdot x_t - p_t, \tag{23}$$